Ministry-of-Silly-Scripts/mineSweeper/NOTES.md

 ### Pomodoro 5 🍅:

 - ✅ UAT 2.5: Board should have update the count of bombs in the neightbourhood of each square

+- UAT 1.8: Show number of neighbours bombs if square is revealed and number of bombs in neighbourhood > 0